 Why periodically?

-A customer who gave you a score of 2 on the NPS survey might give you a 9 in the future if you address his issues.
+A customer who gave you a score of 2 on the NPS survey might give you a 9 in the future if you address their issues.

-In case, an audience is a detractor, the responsibility of your business is to identify what’s wrong with them at that specific moment, which forces them to give a minimum NPS score.
+If an audience is a detractor, your business's responsibility is to identify what’s wrong with them at that specific moment, which forces them to give a minimum NPS score.

 Once a customer completes a transaction, send them NPS surveys.

-NPS surveys can be sent within-app after the completion of transactions rather than through emails.
+NPS surveys can be sent within-app after the completion of transactions rather than through email.

 In case you aren’t getting responses from a customer, don’t worry.
 The next day, you can try sending an NPS survey email.